You are listening to the Sean Hannity Radio Show Podcast.

 Well, I think it's pretty obvious to those of us that know Jason what I'm suggesting.

-So at a wedding?
+At a wedding?

 Maybe not.

-Nah, well, what's your favorite hangout place?
+Well, what's your favorite hangout place?

-Yeah, coyote.
+Yeah, Coyote.

-Low low.
+Low, low.

-I do not have a look.
+I do not have a low.

-No, because I you know what I love the most about you is how you take care of your entire extended family.
+No, because you know what I love the most about you is how you take care of your entire extended family.

 I love that about you.